Guidelines for Funeral Directors

 When offering services options, they should be appropriate for the family’s situation.
 If the child is still undergoing an autopsy, it may be suitable to suggest a memorial service where the child’s body is not present.
 The decision to embalm or cremate the child should also be left to the parents.
 If the parents are able to personalize the memorial service with personal touches, such as poems, letters, or a balloon release, it can provide significant comfort.
 If the parents are hesitant to purchase a casket for the child or infant, it may be appropriate to recommend an alternative, such as a bassinet or small cradle.

 Since an unexpected child or infant death is unplanned, it is possible that the family may not have the funds available to pay for a service and burial.
 Funeral homes should be comfortable offering free or discounted services to help reduce costs.
 It may be beneficial to recommend that the family ask for additional support from their religious community, if they have one.
 In Massachusetts, the Department of Children and Family may also be available to provide additional financial assistance.
-If the family is still struggling to collect the funds to pay for a service or burial, it is possible to suggest an outside financial assistance source, such as the TEARS Foundation or the Charlie and Braden Project.
+If the family is still struggling to collect the funds to pay for a service or burial, it is possible to suggest an outside financial assistance source, such as the TEARS Foundation.

 If the child was a stillbirth, there are a few more suggestions that should be made to provide additional comfort to the parents.
 In Massachusetts, a Certificate of Birth Resulting in Stillbirth can be requested.
 If the family is having difficulty paying for a service or burial for a stillbirth, the Angel Names Association may be able to provide assistance.